-• We will measure total emigration as the number of individuals who are either baseline or new emigrants.
-We will also report a dummy measure equal to 1 if any family member is a baseline or new emigrant.
+- We will measure total emigration as the number of individuals who are either baseline or new emigrants.
+We will also report a dummy measure equal to 1 if any family member is a baseline or new emigrant. - Note: The standard CMIE questionnaire omits emigrants who left and returned within the same survey wave: our added module will capture these emigrants.